cdapio/hydrator-plugins/cassandra-plugins/docs/Cassandra-batchsink.md

 Create the column family before starting the adapter.
 (Macro-enabled)

 **columns:** A comma-separated list of columns in the column family.
 The columns should be listed in the same order as they are stored in the column family.
-(Macro-enabled)

 **primaryKey:** A comma-separated list of primary keys.
-(Macro-enabled)

 Example